MIMI Chinese: What's the vibe

 The menu is divided into five sections: raw & cooling, savoury & warming, chef specials, noodles & rice, and vegetables, so you can mix and match à la carte, but we recommend the chef's tasting menu for your first time.

 The tasting menu is $100 per person, and many of the dishes are scaled-down versions from the main menu, which means you can try more things.
 The crispy, lip-smacking shrimp toast and caramelized house char siu were some of our faves.

 You can tell the team had a lot of fun creating their cocktails, and you'll have even more fun sipping them — especially if you choose the shareable Tea Ceremony with vodka, green tea, wildflower honey and citrus, poured tableside from an iron teapot.

 For something smaller and just as crushable, the Jungle Panda comes in an adorable ceramic panda cup.
 It's a fresh, tiki-inspired cocktail with rum, Campari and bright notes of lychee, lime and mandarin.
 The addition of baijiu (a Chinese liquor and the world’s top-selling alcohol) gives it that extra oomph.

 MIMI Chinese: What else

 Since the pandemic delayed MIMI's opening, the pop-up Sunny's Chinese was created in lieu.
 Spoiler alert: It was a massive hit.
 Sunny's was so successful that a brick-and-mortar location is due to open in Kensington Market this spring.
-Catch us sipping beer slushies and natural wine while the wok and charcoal grill fire up more amazing regional Chinese food.
+Catch us sipping natural wine while the wok and charcoal grill fire up more amazing regional Chinese food.